microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 - Encoding
 - Output

 We will introduce and use each of these sections in this tutorial.
-Full details of the available configuration options can be found in the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_1/MediaServer/Help/index.html#Configuration/SessionConfiguration.htm).
+Full details of the available configuration options can be found in the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer/Help/index.html#Configuration/SessionConfiguration.htm).

 ### Ingest

 We will configure the Ingest engine to accept video from your webcam.
 Use [this guide](../setup/WEBCAM.md) to set up connection to your webcam.

-If you do not have a webcam, [Plan B](../setup/WEBCAM.md#plan-b) is to use a video file instead.
+*N.B.* If you do not have a webcam, [Plan B](../setup/WEBCAM.md#plan-b) is to use a video file instead.
+If this applies to you, please read that section to see how you must modify the configuration files we will use later on.
 For this tutorial you need a video containing faces, *e.g.* this free-to-use clip <https://videos.pexels.com/videos/people-at-the-sidewalk-858011>.

 The ingest configuration section to connect we will use now will look as follows: